-- 2. Develop Partnerships 1.
-Land Management - 1.1 Where appropriate, work with other land conservation organizations regarding cooperative arrangements to preserve land through the use of innovative preservation tools such as conservation easements.
-The District will initiate and coordinate innovative projects that that improve the health of the landscape. - 1.2 Establish processes for developing strategic partnerships that consider and protect our long term interests.
-The District will demonstrate and promote best practices in resource management to encourage other public and private land owners to manage Lake County's working landscape in an environmentally sustainable manner. - 1.3 When appropriate, work with transportation agencies, municipalities, park districts and townships regarding cooperative arrangements to implement regional trails and connections to those trails that will promote an active, healthy lifestyle for the people of Lake County.
-When appropriate, develop strategic partnerships that consider and protect the District's long term interests and improve the health of the landscape. - 1.4 The District will continually scan the horizon for needed changes and direction to improve the natural and developed landscape, to adapt to shifting economic, ecological and technological environment, and to promote its role as a local, regional and national model for best practices in improving and sustaining the health of the landscape. - 1.5 Where feasible, consider joint land acquisition projects. - 3.2.
-Implement approved policy to establish the District as a leader in environmentally sustainable operations.
-Operational Efficiency - 3.1.2.1.
-Purchase products made with recycled or sustainably produced materials when available at similar quality and reasonable cost.
-The District will model fiscal responsibility, social equity and governmental transparency - 3.2.2.
-Provide recycling opportunities within facilities and preserves.
-Right size District building space and parking lots. - 3.3.2.3.
-Right size District building space and The District will make data driven decisions. - 2.4 Reduce District kilowatt-hours purchased to model sustainability through conservation, green practices and energy efficiency initiatives.
+1. Land Management

+- 1.1 The District will initiate and coordinate innovative projects that that improves the resiliency and health of the land and waters of Lake County. landscape. - 1.2 The District will demonstrate and promote best practices in resource management to encourage other public and private land owners to manage Lake County's working landscape in an environmentally sustainable manner. - 1.3 When appropriate, develop strategic partnerships that consider and protect the District's long term interests and improve the health of the landscape3-, and leverage philanthropic support through the Preservation Foundation. - 1.4 The District will continually scan the horizon for needed_adaptive changes and direction to improve the natural and developed landscape, to adapt to shifting economic, ecological and technological environment, and to promote its role as a local, regional and national model for best practices in improving and sustaining the resiliency of a healthyof the landscape. - 1.5 The District will develop and promote programs and activities within the preserves designed to maximize the health and wellness benefits of the preserves through access to outdoor recreation and exposure to nature.

+2. Operational Efficiency

+- 2.1.
+The District will model fiscal responsibility, social equity and governmental transparency - 2.2 The District will Rright size District its building space and infrastructure. parking lots. - 2.3 The District will make data driven decisions. - 2.4 Reduce The District will reduce its kilowatt-hours purchased to model sustainability through conservation, green practices, right sizing and energy efficiency initiatives. - 2.5 The District will continue to improve on its safety culture. - 2.6 The District will Mmaintain professional training and required certification of staff with a focus on leadership, retention and succession planning.

-- 2.5 The District will improve on its safety culture. - 2.6 Maintain professional training and required certification of staff with a focus on leadership, retention and succession planning. - 4.3.
-Nurture existing and build new public, local government, non-profit, private and corporate partnerships, when benefits of developing and managing such partnerships equals or exceed the costs, to help fulfill the mission and specific goals of the District.
-Expand Non-Tax Resources - 5.
-3.1 Continue to expand opportunities that allow volunteers to contribute in a variety of meaningful and fulfilling ways by providing the necessary support for related recruitment, training, management, communication and recognition.
-Provide opportunities that allow volunteers to contribute in a variety of meaningful and fulfilling ways by providing necessary support for related recruitment, training, management, communication and recognition. - 3.2 Foster growth of the Preservation Foundation and other planned giving and private and other fundraising -efforts in support of land acquisition, capital improvement and restoration projects.; eContinue to work toward the development of an endowment program, and other initiatives related to the District's mission, - 6.4.
-Coordinate annual Board-approved legislative program to maintain effective working relationship with state and federal elected officials and agencies. - 7.
-Foster growth of Preservation Foundation and other planned giving and private fundraising efforts in support of land acquisition, capital improvement and restoration projects, continue to develop an endowment program, and other initiatives related to the District's mission. - 8.
-Maintain professional training and required certification of staff with a focus on leadership, retention and succession planning.
+3. Expand Non-Tax Resources

+- 3.1 Provide opportunities that allow volunteers to contribute in a variety of meaningful and fulfilling ways by providing necessary support for related recruitment, training, management, communication and recognition. - 3.2 Foster growth of the Preservation Foundation and other fundraising efforts in support of land acquisition, capital improvement and restoration projects.
+Continue to work-grow the toward the development of an endowment program, and other initiatives related to the District's mission,

+3.3 Promote awareness of and giving to the Preservation Foundation Annual Fund, which primarily provides a source of flexible, immediate support to meet unfunded District needs.

+4. Coordinate annual Board-approved legislative program to maintain effective working relationship with state and federal elected officials and agencies. advance state and federal policies supportive of the District's mission and goals.